kckuei/masmx86-assembly-final-proj/README.md

 #### Signs
 To consider sign, prepend/append an ASCII 45 (-) in the event the `SDWORD` is signed.

-## Program Requirements
-The program requirements are detailed in the the [REQUIREMENTS.MD](https://github.com/kckuei/masmx86-assembly-final-proj/blob/main/REQUIREMENTS.md).

 ## Reflection and Conceptual Errors